 "Beware of demons and bears" sign

-The first thing I saw when I arrived said, "Beware of demons and bears ."
-The surrounding area is a peaceful rural landscape, and it doesn't seem like the kind of place where demons would appear.
+The first thing I saw upon arriving at the locationread, "Beware of demons and bears."
+The surrounding area was a peaceful rural landscape, and it didn't look like a place where demons might appear at all.

 Onishigai Village was the name of a village that actually existed in southern Iwate Prefecture until 1875.
-The village disappeared due to a merger of municipalities and became the current Mashiba district of Ichinoseki City.
+Due to municipal mergers, the village ceased to exist and became the present-day Mashiba district of Ichinoseki City.

-Although the name Onishigai is no longer in use, remnants of the name can still be seen on NTT utility poles as the name of the main line.
+The place name Onishigai is no longer used, but its name can still be seen on NTT utility poles as a main line name.

 A utility pole with the words "Oni Shikaga" written on it